 - discuss the relation between data collection and data analysis in qualitative research;

 - appraise the complimentary nature of quantitative and qualitative research techniques.

 - written test (open book) with multiple-choice and open questions (40%);

 - written test (closed book) with 20 multiple-choice questions (20%);

 - report on group assignments (30%)(revisions of previously insufficient reports get a mark of 6 at most);

-- four interim reports on group assignments (10%).
+- three interim reports on group assignments (10%).

 Field, A., (2018).
 Discovering Statistics Using IBM SPSS Statistics.
 5th ed.
 Los Angeles: Sage

 Boeije, H. (2010).
 Analysis in Qualitative Research.
 London: Sage.